pollen-robotics/reachy2-docs/content/developing-with-reachy-2/basics/4-use-arm-kinematics.md

 The inverse kinematics is the exact opposite of the forward kinematics.
 From a 4x4 pose in Reachy 2 coordinate system, it gives a list of joints positions to reach this target.

 Knowing where you arm is located in the 3D space can be useful but most of the time what you want is to move the arm in cartesian coordinates.
-You want to have the possibility to say: “move your hand to [x, y, z] with a 90° rotation around the Y axis”.
+You want to have the possibility to say:
+> “Move your hand to [x, y, z] with a 90° rotation around the Y axis”.

 This is what **`goto()`** does, if the input is a 4x4 matrix.

 ### inverse_kinematics()